South African White Wine

 The Jordans have got it right - and so have Zevenwacht - with each variety in it's ideal location producing optimum fruit.
 Their wines are highly recommended.

 The Jordan estate has one of the most spectacular views in Stellenbosch, which is a truly stunning location to enjoy lunch in the George Jardine restaurant.
-Being on the east of Stellenbosch on a hill they have a view East across to the Heldeberg and the mountains separating Stellenbosch from Franschoek.
+Being on the west of Stellenbosch on a hill they have a view east across to the Heldeberg and the mountains separating Stellenbosch from Franschoek.
 It is a real "must see" if you plan to visit the South African wine lands.